grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 You can adjust connectors, adding angles to them, to fit the canvas you're working in.
 When you move connected elements, the connector resizes to fit the space.
 To adjust a connector, click it to display the midpoint controls and move those as needed.
 To make a connector a straight line again, move the element or connector until the midpoint controls disappear.

 By default, if you move a connector so that it's almost a right angle or a straight line, the connector snaps into that angle or into a straight line.
-To disable this behavior, press and hold the Ctrl key while adjusting the connector.

 {{< video-embed src="/media/docs/grafana/panels-visualizations/gif-canvas-connector-vertex-control-v11.0.mp4>" alt="Changing a connector from a straight line to a right angle" >}}